 If you’re struggling at work with a range of tasks that are too much for you to handle on your own, speak to your boss and ask for guidance.

-If you’re an entrepreneur and you’re feeling overwhelmed by all the things that you need to get done, consider joining an online community of peers that can provide you with guidance.
+If you’re an entrepreneur and you’re feeling overwhelmed by everything you need to do, consider joining an online community of peers that can provide you with guidance.
 Or reach out to someone that can serve as a mentor or a coach to keep you accountable.